Akshath11/DB_Design/Banking_System/README.md

-- There will be a customer and an Employee.
+- There will be a Customer and an Employee.
 - Every Employee will have customers to cater to and he/she will be responsible for initiating loans.
 - Employees will also be working in one Branch(office) and will be assigned one Job.
 - Every Customer will have only 1 bank account.